architecture-building-systems/CityEnergyAnalyst/cea/analysis/uncertainty/README.md

 How to do Uncertainty Analysis:

 1. Run Uncertainty_parameters.py to generate the 'uncertainty.csv' file.
-The file is saved in the 'get_optimization_master_results_folder()'
+The file is saved in the 'get_uncertainty_results_folder()'
 2. After this, run Individual_Evaluation.py, providing the generation, number of uncertain scenarios to be tested
-3. The resulting output files are saved in 'get_optimization_master_results_folder()'
+3. The resulting output files are saved in 'get_uncertainty_results_folder()' folder based on different levels

 In Individual_Evaluation.py, the uncertain values are changed using 'setattr' function, and the values are reset back to the default after the analysis